Nikki Stone: Personal life

 Stone has an undergraduate degree from Union College in New York, graduating Magna Cum Laude.
 She has a master's degree in sports psychology from the University of Utah, graduating summa cum laude.
 In 2008, she gave birth to a daughter named Zali.
 In 2011, she gave birth to a son named Zealand.
+As of 2025, she lives in Beaufort, South Carolina (near Charleston).

 Current career

 Stone currently works as a motivational speaker, author, coach for the new Regional Biggest Loser program (in Wichita, Kansas).
-She has also worked as a Visiting Professor at the University of Utah and a sports psychology consultant for several elite and Olympic athletes.
+She has also worked as a visiting professor at the University of Utah and a sports psychology consultant for several elite and Olympic athletes.
 Stone was hired by the United States Olympic Committee to work with the Winter Olympians in overcoming adversities and distractions, dealing with intense pressure, and developing confidence to compete in the 2010 Vancouver Games.

 Medals

 An overview of medals won by Stone at important championships, listing the years in which she won each: